rdsaunders/thegreateststory/content/posts/temptation.md

 +++
-action = "As you are making choices today, think – What would God want me to do?...
+action = "As you are making choices today, think:  What would God want me to do?...
 And don’t talk to snakes!" content_img_path = "" date = 2020-04-04T09:09:16Z excerpt = ""